“Casual brilliance” – The Guardian

 Well, talk about fast track, they say rule of thumb is around 8 years for a comedian to work the circuit and make their mark.
 In less than two, Phil was signed up by one of the biggest agencies in Britain, Off the kerb, agents of Dara OBriain, Allan Carr, Jo Brand among many.

-This year Phil takes his show to the Edinburgh Festival again.
+Phil plans to take another show to the Edinburgh Festival again as soon as he can.
 I am so pleased for him and know it won’t be long before we see him on our screens.
 Look out for him, the bearded fella.

 Here’s what Phil said about Brighton Comedy Course